 5. Use Activity Monitor to read system memory to determine how much RAM is being used.

 Every launched program takes away memory.
 A large number of active applications can slow down your Mac greatly.
 Go to Activity Monitor (find it in Launchpad) and click the CPU tab.
-Sort tasks by CPU usage, and complete the most demanding processes or use Memory Cleaner X, a free application you can use to clean inactive RAM.
+Sort tasks by CPU usage, and complete the most demanding processes or use Memory Cleaner, a free application you can use to clean inactive RAM.

 If these tips did not help you and your Mac is still performing slowly, it makes sense to clean up your Hard Drive.
 Special applications can help you with this effectively.
-We recommend that you to use Disk Expert, a powerful disk space scanning, reporting and processing utility for Mac OS X. Read how to use Disk Expert in this article.
+We recommend that you use Disk Expert, a powerful disk space scanning, reporting and processing utility for Mac OS X. Read how to use Disk Expert in this article.

 P.S.
 You can also remove old unused apps to free up more space on your disk.
 However, note that you should remove apps completely with all service files.
 Use an uninstaller for apps, for instance, App Cleaner & Uninstaller.